The 2023 AAN Awards contest is now accepting entries. The deadline to submit entries is April 17, 2023, 11:59pm ET.

-The AAN Awards recognize the best in alternative journalism and are a unique chance for alt-weeklies to compete directly against the work of their peers in cities across the continent.
+The AAN Awards recognize the best in alternative journalism and are a unique chance for members of AAN to compete directly against the work of their peers in cities across the continent.

-All members of AAN are invited to enter their work from 2021 for awards consideration.
-Judging will begin after the submission deadline, and finalists will be announced in June.
-Winners will be announced in July 2022 at the Annual AAN Conference – which will be hosted in Chicago.
+All members of AAN are invited to enter their work from 2022 for awards consideration.
+Judging will begin after the submission deadline, and finalists will be announced in May.
+Winners will be announced in July 2023 at the Annual AAN Conference – which will be hosted in Dallas.

 The contest is open to member publications of the Association of Alternative Newsmedia (AAN) and to cartoonists whose work appears in those papers.